ICOS-Carbon-Portal/jupyter/icos_jupyter_notebooks/ccg/README.md

 # Content

 This folder contain files for exectuing curve fitting methods for time series in Python.
 For a more detailed explanation of the methods visit [NOAA](https://www.esrl.noaa.gov/gmd/ccgg/mbl/crvfit/crvfit.html).
+The folder also contains a Jupyter Notebook with help functions in Python for using the curve fitting methods with data from ICOS stations and affiliated stations included in the Drought 2018 project.

 # References